AgentePanela/OIRF.Engine/Docs/Content/GettingStarted.md

 `EntityManager.Update()` and the ECS are **only called** while the state is `Running`.
 Wait for `Running` before spawning entities or running game logic that depends on loaded prototypes.

+If you need to run custom setup after IoC registrations but before the rest of the engine initializes (asset manager, input, UI, etc.), override the protected virtual `BeforeInit()` method on your `GameClient` subclass.

+For the full walkthrough from `Program.cs` to your first running scene, including how to write a custom loading scene, see [Boot](Boot.md).

 ---

 ## 6. Next Steps